12 Best Horror Movies of the 2000s

 1. Saw (2004)

 Succeeding an age when torture-porn reigned supreme with grotesque bloodshed and stomach-churning violence, ‘Saw’ tread on a thin line of clichéd ideologies of filmmaking.
 However, with James Wan’s intricate understanding of human psychology and fear, this 2004 flick tore through the hearts of the viewers with its horrifying cinematography and unique direction.
 The debut of director Wan and writer Leigh Whannell, ‘Saw’ traces the story of Adam Stanheight, essayed by Leigh Whannell and Dr Lawrence Gordon, essayed by Cary Elwes, who find themselves chained in a large dilapidated bathroom, with one being ordered to kill the other or his family will die.
 The first instalment of the celebrated ‘Saw’ franchise, the film saw a divided critical appreciation, with many appreciating the thrilling experience created by the team and some criticising the violence.
-However, with a new wave of artistic vehemence, the film gained a cult following and went on to become one of the favourites of the horror genre.
+However, with a new wave of artistic vehemence, the film gained a cult following and went on to become one of the favorites of the horror genre.

 Read More: Best Horror Movies of the 90s